Get

 Image By: Left -Borkin Vadim, Shutterstock | Right – BearFotos, Shutterstock

-While these cats are very similar in looks, they differ quite a lot in other ways.
+While these cats are somewhat similar in looks, they differ quite a lot in other ways.
 Birmans enjoy a more relaxed approach to life, while Siamese prefer to live to the fullest.
 They each have beautiful attributes that make the breed stand out from the crowd.

 If you plan on buying or adopting either breed, now you can pinpoint what to expect.
 Either breed would make a charming addition to the right home.
 You surely won’t be disappointed by the companionship on either account.